joshbegley/nyt-latest/README.md

 **‘Arthur’ Is Ending After 25 Years**\
-`The world’s most popular student aardvark is retiring, at least from the big-hearted series that bore his name.
+`The world’s most popular student aardvark is retiring, at least from the big-hearted series that bears his name.
 PBS said there may be “additional Arthur content” in the future.`\
 https://nytimes.com/2021/07/28/arts/television/arthur-final-season.html?searchResultPosition=1

 **‘Gut-Wrenching’ Jan.
 6 Testimony by Capitol Officers**\